Aaron98990/ways-of-the-game/reckless.md

 If a challenge causes a third person to fall down from the impact or someone to hit the goalpost, a caution should generally be given to offender.
 - [Example 1](https://youtu.be/qUwa-YNH-ek)

-## Recklessly jumping at

 When a player jumps directly up and laterally, the risk to the any other player is zeo.
 But a player when jumping that cover distance while jumping takes a risk at putting the jumper and the other players at risk.

 - [Example 1](https://youtu.be/u-y3AiAm2pI?t=606) / [Example 2](https://youtu.be/GYWeklAEl_0?t=6) / - [Example 3](https://youtu.be/7S_jphEXARY) / [Example 4 - although there is head contact the force is minimal as far as jumps go](https://youtu.be/CjSmyUcN_XY)

-## Reckless kick

-Kicks to the face or a kick where a players significantly cocks their foot back or would have had significant follow-through will always be a caution or send-off.

-Attempting to kick the ball when the goalkeeper clearly has control with the hand qualifies as reckless.
-- TODO: video.

-## Reckless trip

-A defender that comes in at a high rate of speed to make a trip should be cautioned.
+A defender that comes in at a high rate of speed to trip someone should be cautioned.

-Also, when an opponent is jumping for a ball in the air you can't position yourself where they will land or not attempt to header the ball (including ducking down or standing still).
+When an opponent is jumping for a ball in the air you can't position yourself where they will land or not attempt to header the ball (including ducking down or standing still).
 This is called undercutting or a down under.
 Often, this ducking down action is done by other players but is not intentional.
 When someone is jumping toward you, the natural reaction is to duck and protect your head.
 But even when there is no intent, it is still a very dangerous move.
 [Read more here.](https://the18.com/soccer-entertainment/forget-var-its-time-rethink-way-football-arbitrates-aerial-challenges?amp=)
 - [Example 1](https://www.tiktok.com/t/ZPRW7qUWT/) / [Example 2](https://youtu.be/VihDwiKCan4?feature=shared&t=91)